kwonoj/swc-plugin-formatjs/README.md

 # SWC-plugin-formatjs

-`SWC-plugin-vanilla-formatjs`
+`SWC-plugin-formatjs`

-`swc-plugin-vanilla-formatjs` is a port of `babel-plugin-formatjs` for the SWC.
+`swc-plugin-formatjs` is a port of `babel-plugin-formatjs` for the SWC.
 Transform can be performed either via SWC's wasm-based plugin, or using custom passes in rust side transform chains.

 ## What does compatible exactly means?